Shadman554/VetDatabaseManager/replit.md

 This is a comprehensive admin panel for a veterinary educational platform built with React, TypeScript, Express.js, and Drizzle ORM.
 The application provides a complete CRUD content management system for educational resources including books, diseases, drugs, dictionary terms, staff information, and more.
 It features a clean, modern interface built with shadcn/ui components and Tailwind CSS with full create, read, update, and delete capabilities for all content types.

 ### Recent Updates (July 2025)
+- **Migration Completed**: Successfully migrated from Replit Agent to Replit environment
-- **Enhanced CRUD Interface**: Transformed all content management pages to show existing data in tables
+- **Full CRUD Operations**: Enhanced all content management with complete Create, Read, Update, Delete functionality
-- **Edit & Delete Functionality**: Added comprehensive edit and delete operations for all content types
+- **Enhanced Books Management**: Transformed Books page with modern grid layout, edit/delete operations, and real-time data
+- **API Client Enhancement**: Updated all endpoints to support proper CRUD operations using name/title identifiers
 - **External API Integration**: Successfully connected to veterinary database with JWT authentication
 - **Persistent Sessions**: Fixed authentication to survive server restarts
 - **Real-time Data Management**: Live updates and refresh after all operations